panstenos/Poker-board-tracker/README.roboflow.txt

-Poker Card Detection/Tracking - v4 2023-12-11 1:44pm
+Playing Cards - v4 FASTmodel-resized640-aug3x
 ==============================

-This dataset was exported via roboflow.com on December 11, 2023 at 1:49 PM GMT
+This dataset was exported via roboflow.com on March 7, 2023 at 7:04 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects